 In this post I explained how I used the Odroid C1+ in order to create a pihole box.

-After finishing with the configuration of the NAS, I decided to make HC2 a Pi-hole box too so that I could get rid of C1+.
+After finishing with the configuration of the NAS, I decided to make HC2 a Pi-hole box too so that I could get rid of the C1+.

-In order to access the web interface I had to modify the web port of lighttpd to 8080.
+In order to access the web interface I had to modify the web port of Lighttpd to 8080.
 The URL for the pi-hole admin interface became:

 Openmediavault is a really nice piece of software.

 If you are on a tight budget and you don’t care about RAID, the Odroid HC2/Openmediavault combo is a highly suggested solution!